Kyle Tucker Preview, Player Props: Astros vs. Rangers

 Kyle Tucker At The Plate

-- Tucker leads Houston with 142 hits and an OBP of .371, plus a team-best slugging percentage of .511.

-- Among the qualifying hitters, he ranks 14th in batting average, while his on-base percentage ranks 15th and he is 14th in slugging.
+- Among qualifying hitters in MLB action, his batting average ranks 14th, his on-base percentage ranks 13th, and he is 15th in the league in slugging.

-- Tucker has picked up a hit in 69.4% of his 134 games this season, with more than one hit in 27.6% of those games.
+- Tucker has picked up a hit in 94 of 135 games this year, with multiple hits 37 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.